tanya-jp/lab-website/_members/christian-brodbeck.md

 is affected in different settings and populations.
 For example, how does speech processing change with age?
 How is it affected by a hearing impairment?
-And how can this guide us to better address challenges faced by these populations.
+And how can this guide us to better address challenges faced by these populations?

 I use Python to develop tools to make this research possible, and many of those tools are available in the open source libraries